raganwald/raganwald.github.com/_posts/2016-12-15-what-functional-composition-can-teach-us-about-libraries-and-frameworks.md

 ---

-### have your say
+### afterward

 Have an observation?
 Spot an error?
-You can open an [issue](https://github.com/raganwald/raganwald.github.com/issues/new), discuss this on [reddit], or even [edit this post](https://github.com/raganwald/raganwald.github.com/edit/master/_posts/2016-12-15-what-functional-composition-can-teach-us-about-libraries-and-frameworks) yourself!
+You can open an [issue](https://github.com/raganwald/raganwald.github.com/issues/new), discuss this on [reddit], or even [edit this post](https://github.com/raganwald/raganwald.github.com/edit/master/_posts/2016-12-15-what-functional-composition-can-teach-us-about-libraries-and-frameworks) yourself.

+And hey: If you like this essay, you'll love [JavaScript Allongé](https://leanpub.com/javascriptallongesix/).
+It's free to read online!

 [anamorphism]: https://en.wikipedia.org/wiki/Anamorphism
 [catamorphism]: https://en.wikipedia.org/wiki/Catamorphism